ExpressionEngine/ExpressionEngine-User-Guide/source/cp/channel/cat/index.rst

 Edit Category Group
 ^^^^^^^^^^^^^^^^^^^

-This will take you to the :doc:`category group's edit form <form>`.
+This will take you to the :doc:`category group's edit form <form-cat>`.

 Remove Category Group
 ^^^^^^^^^^^^^^^^^^^^^